 A Day in the Life: Katherine

-I've been the Quality Assurance (QA) Manager since the beginning of December, and I currently lead a team of three other QA Engineers.
+I've been the Quality Assurance (QA) Manager since December 2014, and I currently lead a team of three other QA Engineers.
 A typical day for me goes something like this:

 I'm not a morning person but as we have flexible working hours it's fine for me to arrive at the office around this time.
 I have a cup of tea and check my emails, then I use a combination of my calendar, the company issue tracking tools and my notes to see what needs to be done today.
 I check that my team have work for the day and that everything is on track for completion on time, flagging anything that isn't with the Product Management team so we can work to mitigate the risks.